Currently reading: The new cars of 2024 worth waiting for

 BMW X3

 Internal-combustion X3 grows in size to help differentiate it from the BMW X1.
-It gains more electrified engines, so expect a 48-volt mild-hybrid 2.0-litre four-cylinder petrol as well as a diesel.
-3.0-litre petrol and diesels will most likely join the setup.
+It gains more electrified engines, with a 48-volt mild-hybrid 2.0-litre four-cylinder petrol as well as a diesel.
+3.0-litre petrol and diesels will also join the setup.
 The Neue Klasse electric iX3 will follow in 2026.

 Everything we know about the new BMW X3